-Andrew Spindler-Roesle, is a lifelong collector who is guided by the belief that beauty comes in many forms.
-It used to be that dealers who He received his undergraduate and postgraduate degrees in Spanish Literature from Brown and Yale Universities, respectively, before deciding that he thrived on the independence and creativity of being a self-employed antiquarian.
+Andrew Spindler-Roesle is a lifelong collector who is guided by the belief that beauty comes in many forms.
+He received his undergraduate and postgraduate degrees in Spanish Literature from Brown and Yale Universities, respectively, before deciding that he thrived on the independence and creativity of being a self-employed antiquarian.
 He continued his training at Sotheby’s Institute in London before working for Devenish & Company, an exclusive dealer in fine antique English furniture in New York City.
-Andrew is an Honorary Life Overseer and Benefactor at the Museum of Fine Arts, Boston.
+Andrew is an Honorary Life Advisor and Benefactor at the Museum of Fine Arts, Boston.
 He also serves on the Collections Committee and Council of Historic New England.
 He is a former member of the Board and Collections Committee of the Cape Ann Museum.
 Please visit their websites to learn more about their extraordinary collections and programs: mfa.org, www.historicnewengland.org and www.capeannmuseum.org.

 Located in the historic shipbuilding town and fried clam capital (!) of Essex, Massachusetts, a 40 minute drive from Boston on the scenic North Shore, the shop is within easy walking distance of a wide variety of other antiques shops and restaurants, all nestled along a beautiful old road flanked by the Essex River and its beautiful salt marshes.
 For more information on Essex, please visit http://www.visitessexma.com.
 Gorgeous beaches, historic houses, and scenic coastal drives, hikes and walks make Cape Ann a beautiful destination for a daytime excursion or longer visit to this unspoiled corner of New England.
 Come visit and we will share some of our favorite places with you.